dvg13/dicom/part2_README.md

-# Part 1: Part 1: Parse the o-contours
+# Part 1: Parse the o-contours

 I made a couple of changes to the code.